gbif/hp-grscicoll/en/contact.md

 lang-ref: contact
 title: Contact
 description: |
     Contact us if you would like to contribute to the Global Registry of Scientific Collections, enounter any issue or have any question.
+For contacting specific collections or institutions please refer to the contact information on their respective pages.
 background:  "{{ site.data.images.octopus-eggs.src }}"
 imageLicense: "{{ site.data.images.octopus-eggs.caption }}"
 height: 70vh